You can't always get what you want: towards user-controlled privacy on Android: Acknowledgment

 \fi

-\begin{IEEEbiography}[{ }]{Davide Caputo} is a third-year Ph.D. student in Computer Science at the University of Genova, Genova, Italy.
-He obtained both his BSc and MSc in Computer Engineering at the University of Genova, and now he is working under the supervision of Prof. Alessio Merlo and Luca Verderame.
-His research topic focuses on Mobile Security and IoT Security. \end{IEEEbiography}

-\begin{IEEEbiography}[{ }]{Francesco Pagano} obtained both his BSc and MSc in Computer Engineering at the University of Genoa.
-His master's degree thesis covered issues on Mobile Privacy, more specifically on the study of information leakages through analytics services, that led to the implementation of the HideDroid app.
-His thesis, in collaboration with Giovanni Bottino, was supervised by Davide Caputo and Alessio Merlo.
-Currently, he is working as a post-graduate research fellow at the Computer Security Laboratory (CSEC Lab). \end{IEEEbiography}
+\begin{IEEEbiography}[{ }]{Davide Caputo} obtained his Ph.D. in Computer Science at the University of Genova (Italy) in 2022 under the supervision of Alessio Merlo and Luca Verderame.
+His research topic focuses on Mobile Security and IoT Security.
+Now he is working as Cybersecurity Engineer at Talos s.r.l.s. \end{IEEEbiography} \begin{IEEEbiography}[{ }]{Francesco Pagano} obtained both his BSc and MSc in Computer Engineering at the University of Genova.
+His research topic focuses on Mobile Security and IoT Security.
+Currently, he is a Ph.D. student at the University of Genova within the Computer Security Laboratory (CSecLab), under the supervision of Alessio Merlo and Luca Verderame. \end{IEEEbiography}

-\begin{IEEEbiography}[{ }]{Giovanni Bottino} is a master's degree in Computer Engineering, obtaining both his BSc and MSc at the University of Genoa.
+\begin{IEEEbiography}[{ }]{Giovanni Bottino} obtained both his BSc and MSc in Computer Engineering at the University of Genova.
 Together with his colleague Francesco Pagano and under the supervision of Prof. Alessio Merlo and Davide Caputo, he focused his master's thesis on the issues of Mobile Privacy with the development of the HideDroid app.
-Actually he is working as a software developer at the RINA S.p.A. company in Genoa. \end{IEEEbiography}

-\begin{IEEEbiography}[{ }]{Luca Verderame}obtained his Ph.D. in Electronic, Information, Robotics, and Telecommunication Engineering at the University of Genoa (Italy) in 2016, where he worked on mobile security.
-He is currently working as a post-doc research fellow at the Computer Security Laboratory (CSEC Lab), and he is also the CEO and Co-founder of Talos, a cybersecurity startup and university spin-off.
-His research interests mainly cover information security applied, in particular, to mobile and IoT environments. \end{IEEEbiography}
+Actually he is working as a software developer at the RINA S.p.A. company in Genova. \end{IEEEbiography} \begin{IEEEbiography}[{ }]{Luca Verderame} is an Assistant Professor in Computer Engineering at the University of Genoa (Italy).
+He obtained his PhD in Electronic, Information, Robotics, and Telecommunication Engineering in 2016, where he worked on mobile security.
+His research interests mainly cover the security of application ecosystems.
+Luca is also the CEO and Co-founder of Talos s.r.l.s., a cybersecurity SME and university spin-off. \end{IEEEbiography}

-\begin{IEEEbiography}[{ }]{Alessio Merlo} got a Ph.D. in Computer Science in 2010 and he is currently serving as a Senior (Tenured) Assistant Professor at the University of Genoa.
-His main research interests focus on Mobile and IoT Security and he leads the Mobile Security research group at the University of Genoa.
+\begin{IEEEbiography}[{ }]{Alessio Merlo} is an Associate Professor in Computer Engineering at the University of Genova where he leads the Mobile Security research group.
+His main research interests focus on Mobile and IoT Security.
 He published more than 100 scientific papers in international conferences and journals. \end{IEEEbiography}